 Wonder what those commonly-overlooked factors could be?
 Let’s start!

 Factor 1 – Entertainment

-Each of us is entitled to living life on our own terms as long as it doesn’t cause harm to anyone else.
+Each of us is entitled to live life on our own terms as long as it doesn’t cause harm to anyone else.
 However, the world runs on money, and hence, your finances are directly impacted by the choices you make.
 While the more obvious factors such as investments and other things are commonly talked about, not many take time to analyse how money is flowing towards your entertainment expenses.

 For instance, let’s say you love to party and make sure to make every weekend count by painting the town red (be sure to follow COVID-19 protocol!).
 While there’s nothing wrong in that, it can be really hard to shelf up some money for a rainy day because going out has become an expensive affair in most cities.

 Developing a sense of awareness about how your money is being spent can be a big plus, especially if you start young.
 We’re not saying you need to account for every cookie you eat; just try and be aware that the cookie costs you something.

 Additional Reading: Money’s Tight On A Friday Night?
 Here Are Some Affordable Ways To Have Fun

 Habits can either be as common as a cup of coffee or as unique as, well, each of us!
 It’s hard to write a blanket list for everybody, so habits are best analysed on your own.
 For instance, a habitual coffee drinker may spend much more money on his or her choice of beverage than someone who isn’t too dependent on caffeine to get them through the day.